PSU01/student-list_ansible-tower/README.md

 This repository is used to demonstrate how to use Jenkinsfile to build pipeline

 by Patrick SUNDAY (pattsund1@yahoo.fr)
-AN EAZYTRAINING Devops Training Courses
+AN EAZYTRAINING Devops Training Courses using tower to run ansible